 Becoming an EU member state in 2004 and changing its currency to euro in 2008 helped Malta to liberalize its economy and make it very attractive to investors.
 Malta’s economy is mainly based on tourism and depends very much on foreign trade such as manufacturing goods.
 Malta is considered one of the most attractive destinations for foreign investments in Europe especially due to its legislation for FDI.
 That’s why many foreign entrepreneurs are interested in opening a company in Malta.
 Our company formation agents in Malta can provide comprehensive assistance and support for registering a business in this country.

 Imports in Malta

 Malta’s economy relies more on imports than exports which makes fuel and raw material the most imported goods.
-The most imported product is petroleum which represents about 33% of Malta’s imports.
+More than that, the most imported product is petroleum which represents about 33% of Malta’s imports.
 Then there is the import of boats and ships with a 24%, as Malta is well known for its tourism facilities.
 The third place is occupied by integrated circuits that are imported in a proportion of almost 6% and chemical products that follow closely, almost 5% of them being imported by Malta.
 Means of transportation are also on top of Malta’s import list occupying 2%.
 Other goods that are also imported in a small percent are: pharmaceuticals, metals, foods and textiles.